Haivision/srt/docs/features/latency.md

 * `ETS[x] = start_time + TS[x]`

-Note that it's not possible to simply define it basing on STS because sender and receiver are two different machines that can only see one another through the network, but their clocks are separate, and can even run on different or changing speeds, while the only visible phenomena happen only at a packet arrival machine.
-This above formula, however, allows us to define the start time because we state the following for the very first data packet:
+Note that it's not possible to simply define a "true" latency based on STS because the sender and receiver are two different machines that can only see one another through the network.
+Their clocks are separate, and can even run at different or changing speeds, and the only visible phenomena happen when packets arrive at the receiver machine.
+However, the formula above does allow us to define the start time because we state the following for the very first data packet:

 * `ETS[0] = ATS[0]`